afariha/ConformanceConstraintsReproducibility/README.md

 ## If using Windows, do the following to prepare first

-- From powershell (run as Administrator), execute `wsl --install`.
+- From Power Shell (run as Administrator), execute `wsl --install`.
 Once done, reboot.
 - Download and install ubuntu from this link: https://ubuntu.com/wsl
-- Open the Ubuntu terminal and prepare the system with the following commands:
+- Open the Ubuntu terminal and run `sudo sh ./reproduce_linux.sh`.

+#### Manual way (Windows): Prepare the system with the following commands:

 ```
 curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash